-All of our habits have a cumulative effect over our lifetimes.
-Every little change helps.
+Our habits have a cumulative impact over our lifetimes.
+That's why small changes can make a big difference.
 Here are a few easy things you can do to reduce your waste:

 Say no to plastic straws

-Bring your own bag
+Bring your own bottle

 Use bar soap